CHEAT SHEET for PlanSocial (formerly PTAsocial) Community Managers

 If your event or activity manager is super-keen and offers to run the whole stall themselves -- although it may not be obvious, this can be counter-productive in the long run.
 Remember, you are trying to show parents that helping the PTA is not an all-or-nothing commitment.

-The managers should ideally be facilitators who organise the volunteers, not man every stall themselves! :) So try encouraging them to keep tabs on their rota, ask for help when needed and then fill in any remaining slots IF necessary.
-Funnily enough, seeing the same faces hogging the rota from the start can actually put people off stepping for a slot, let alone taking on the role of organiser next year!
+The managers should ideally be facilitators who organise the volunteers, not man every stall themselves! :) So try encouraging them to keep tabs on their volunteers, ask for help when needed and then fill in any remaining slots IF necessary.
+Funnily enough, seeing the same faces from the start can actually feel a bit cliquey and put people off stepping for a slot, let alone taking on the role of organiser next year!

 When you assign (or unassign) a helper, they are emailed to let them know automatically.
 People who volunteer themselves also receive an email confirmation with details of what they have offered to do.
 You can assign a brand new member, or choose an existing member to assign.